-That’s a question that I have been asked potentially thousands of times over the years teaching workshops.
+A question that I’ve been asked potentially thousands of times over the years teaching workshops is “can I stuff the wall with this?”.
 I like that people ask the question, actually, because it shows me that they are paying attention to the details and wanting to make the house the best it can be.
 The answer is usually “yes” but has been “no” a few times.
 When it comes to stuffing loose straw in the wall, one might think it’s easy: just grab whatever loose straw is around you and shove it into the hole that needs to be filled.
 Well, nope.
 Like so many things in life it’s a little more detailed than how it first appears.

 The first thing to keep in mind is that you want to use long straw, not short and stubby pieces.
 Certainly do not use material that has been cut from the wall either by a chainsaw or weed whacker.
 That straw is way too short and will not create a solid patch.